barrettk/AnaerobicDigestion/readMe.md

 ### Sensitivity Analysis

-Example of how to perform a sensitivity analysis on a given parameter:
+The `simulation` option will allow for a sensitivity analysis of a chosen parameter.
+Below is an example of how to perform a sensitivity analysis on a given parameter:

 ![Screenshot](Screenshot_Sensitivity.png)